 Terms & Conditions for the Loop Turn Down and Save Service

-These Terms and Conditions apply to the Loop Turn Down and Save Service (the “Service’).
+These Terms and Conditions apply to the Loop Turn Down and Save Service (the “Service’), which is part of the National Grid Electricity System Operator (“ESO”) Demand Flexibility Service.
 By entering this Service, you agree to be bound by the following Terms and Conditions:

-- The Service will be operated by Trust Power Limited (trading as Loop), a company registered in England and Wales with registered number 10144503 and registered office at Oxygen House, Grenadier Road, Exeter Business Park, Exeter, England, EX1 3LH (“Trust Power”, “we”, “us”) and our trusted partner / data processor.
+- The Service will be operated by Trust Power Limited (trading as Loop), a company registered in England and Wales with registered number 10144503 and registered office at Stirling Square, 5-7 Carlton Gardens, London, United Kingdom, SW1Y 5AD (“Trust Power”, “we”, “us”) and our trusted partner / data processor.

 - These terms and conditions, together with any specific rules set out in any communications relating to the Service, are the Service rules (“Rules”) and apply to this Service.
 By entering this Service, you are agreeing to be bound by these Rules and any other applicable instructions.